microsoft/vcpkg-docs/vcpkg/get_started/get-started-msbuild.md

 ## 4 - Enable manifest mode

-Navigate to the Project Properties pages of your project.
-Under **Configuration Properties > vcpkg**, set `Use vcpkg manifest` to `Yes`.
-MSBuild checks whether this property is set before installing any dependencies from the vcpkg manifest.
+Navigate to your Project Property Pages.
+Using the menu navigation at the top, choose **Project > Properties**.
+A new window will open.
+Navigate to **Configuration Properties > vcpkg**, and set `Use vcpkg Manifest` to `Yes`.
+The project system will check whether this property is set before installing any dependencies from the manifest file.

 :::image type="complex" source="../resources/get_started/visual-studio-manifest-msbuild.png" alt-text="Enable manifest mode in project properties":::
     Screenshot of enabling vcpkg manifest mode in Visual Studio Project Properties